 Congenital hemolytic anemia in dogs can be caused by several inherited abnormalities in the red blood cell structure.

-Since there is no effective treatment for congenital hemolytic anemia, dogs with this condition should not be bred.
+Since there is no effective treatment for congenital hemolytic anemia, breeders and dog owners should not breed dogs with this condition.

 Inadequate Red Blood Cell Production

 Another cause of canine anemia is when new red blood cells are not produced as fast as old cells are destroyed.

 This occurs when the metabolic activity of the bone marrow is depressed due to chronic illness (especially illness related to the liver and kidney), or primary and metastatic cancer which has invaded the bone marrow.